 Exhaust Fan

-Proper ventilation is essential in a bathroom – think about all the water vapour and steam from a hot shower!
-So installing an exhaust fan is an absolute must!
-I suggest running the fan for at least 30 minutes and open the window as well, and leave the bathroom door open.
-Keeping the window open will help with proper airflow.
-To prevent mold and mildew, make sure the fan extracts moist air to the outside and not into the wall or the attic.
+Keeping the window open will also help with proper airflow.
+To prevent mould and mildew, make sure the fan extracts moist air to the outside and not into the wall or the attic.
 If your bathroom isn’t able to accommodate a window, an exhaust fan is code – but I like to see both, if possible.

 For bathrooms up to 100 square feet in size, you should have an exhaust fan to provide a minimum of 1 cubic foot per minute (CFM) per square foot of floor space.
-I’d go higher—especially in a larger bathroom, or one with several fixtures, shower, or a jetted bathtub.
+I’d go higher—especially in a larger bathroom, or one with several fixtures, a shower, or a jetted bathtub.

 RELATED